-- Be creative - try substituting your usual ingredient with something you need to use up, for example a different type of tinned beans in chilli, or use couscous instead of rice.
+- Be creative – try substituting your usual ingredients with something you need to use up, for example a different type of tinned beans in chilli, or use couscous instead of rice.

 - The last drops of jam from the jar can make a sweet complement to your gravy – rinse the remnants with warm water and add to the gravy pan.

 - Add ingredients such as paprika, Worcestershire sauce, chilli to your almost empty marmalade jar.
 Put the lid on and shake the jar to create a marinade to add to meat before cooking.